Workaholic or workaholic? The picture in the media

 Every hamster wheel looks like a career ladder from the inside

 But "every hamster bike looks like a career ladder from the inside" - I think it's a very appropriate sentence.
-And the demons that drive us to keep on performing are deep inside us - but they are still favored by the above-mentioned social circumstances.
+And the demons that drive us to continue to perform are deep within us - but they are still favored by the above-mentioned social circumstances.

 How that applies, I realized, when I discovered some time ago a contribution by the American blogger Allison Vesterfelt.
 She had started a brave self-experiment on 2010: she gave up her job as a teacher to become a blogger, sold her possession and moved across the United States - from Portland to Oregon to Minneapolis.

 When the dream job becomes a nightmare

 You could say Allison freed herself to indulge in her passion for travel and writing.
 And yet her contribution “Blogging Is Stealing My Creative Energy” shows that the inner drivers are still there - and that she feels burned out today.

 “… Something didn't change.
 I just kept following all the rules.
 (I think I'm addicted to them.)
 When it comes to blogging I've been following all the rules for awhile now.
 And I'm assuming that's part of the problem.
 The more I follow the rules, the less of me I have to put toward what I'm doing.
 The more focused I am on becoming a “blogger”, the less focused I am on becoming Ally. ”

 So the best job is stressful